 How to make:

 SHAKE all ingredients with ice and strain back into shaker.
 DRY SHAKE with ice and fine strain into chilled glass.

 |1/2 fl oz||Orange Curaçao liqueur|

 |1/6 fl oz||Lemon juice (freshly squeezed)|

 Difford's Guide remains free-to-use thanks to the support of the brands in green above.

-Delicately sweet with whiskey-laced rich zesty citrus, sweet berry fruit and a hint of aniseed smoothed and rounded by egg white.
+Delicately sweet with whiskey-laced, rich zesty citrus, sweet berry fruit and a hint of aniseed which is smoothed and rounded by egg white.

 There are approximately 209 calories in one serving of Millionaire.